mittinatten/freesasa/doc/doxy-main.md

-The reference values for the NACCESS configuration in FreeSASA are not exactly the same as those that ship with NACCESS, but have been calculated from scratch using the tripeptides that ship with FreeSASA.
+The reference values for the NACCESS configuration in FreeSASA are not exactly the same as those that ship with NACCESS, but have been calculated from using the same Ala-X-Ala tripeptides (kindly donated by the creators of NACCESS).
+By default NACCESS defines amino acid CA atoms as side-chain, whereas FreeSASA defines them as main-chain.
+The flag `-b` defines CA as main-chain in NACCESS.

 Calling

-    $ freesasa 3wbm.pdb --format=rsa --radii=naccess
+    $ freesasa 3wbm.pdb -n 20--format=rsa --radii=naccess

-will give an RSA file where the ABS columns should be identical to NACCESS (if the latter is run with the flag `-b`).
-REL values will differ slightly, due to the differences in reference values.
-NACCESS also gives different results for the nucleic acid main-chain and side-chain (possibly due to a bug in NACCESS?).
+will give an RSA file where the ABS columns should be identical to NACCESS with flag `-b`.
+All REL values will differ slightly because of round-off errors in the references.
+The difference will be large for side-/main-chain REL values, since the FreeSASA references were calculated with CA as main-chain.
+NACCESS also gives different results for the nucleic acid main-chain and side-chain.
 FreeSASA defines the (deoxy)ribose and phosphate groups as main-chain and the base as side-chain.

+Future versions might allow specifying what atoms are main-chain through the configuration file, and letting the user set their own reference values.

 @section CLI-select Selecting groups of atoms